hujhax/austin-improv-wiki/Building Connections.md

 The Building Connections classes for homeless youth were originally taught by [[Lacy Shawn]] and [[Bridget Brewer]].
 When Bridget moved to Providence, RI for graduate school, [[Luke Wallens]] replaced Bridget.
 A range of teaching assistants have joined these classes, including [[Theo Daley]], [[Manuel Duran]], [[Tim Coyle]], and [[Bonnie Dibler]].

-In June 2014, a handful of students from the Building Connections program took part in hour 17 of the 46 Hour Improv Marathon.
-In the 9AM Saturday morning slot, the kids provided the marathoners with a much needed pick me up and bundles of positive energy.
-All kids and marathoners involved absolutely killed it.
-Again, objectively speaking.

 ## History
 After a meeting with local AIC improvisers [[Luke Wallens]], [[Sam Schak]], [[Chris Albano]], and [[Bridget Brewer]], the Special Needs Improv Program (later dubbed Building Connections) was created by Social Worker and improviser [[Lacy Shawn]] and [[The Hideout Theater]]'s Children's Programs Coordinator, [[Jessica Arjet]].

 The first classes were offered in 2013, and were six weeks in length.
 Classes catered to pre-teens and teens on the Autism Spectrum.

+In June 2014, a handful of students from the Building Connections program took part in hour 17 of the [[46 Hour Improv Marathon]].
+In the 9AM Saturday morning slot, the kids provided the marathoners with a much needed pick me up and bundles of positive energy.
+The show was very successful.

 ## Links
 For more information on Building Connections, check out [www.specialneedsimprov.com]